barbagroup/cuIBM/README.md

     export CUSP_DIR=/path/to/cusp/folder

-which for the present case would be `$HOME/lib/cusplibrary-0.4.0`
+which for the present case would be `$HOME/lib/cusplibrary-0.4.0`.

+We also recommend setting the environment variable `CUIBM_DIR` to point to the location of the cuIBM folder.
+While the code can be compiled and run without setting this variable, some of the validation scripts provided make use of it.

+    export CUIBM_DIR=/path/to/cuibm/folder

+which is `$HOME/src/cuibm`, as per the above instructions.

-And reload the file:
+Reload the file:

     > source ~/.bashrc

 Switch to the cuIBM directory:

+    > cd $HOME/src/cuibm

+or if you've set the environment variable,

-    > cd /path/to/cuibm/folder
+    > cd $CUIBM_DIR

-The path as per the above instructions is `$HOME/src/cuibm`.

 Compile all the files: